VitalyH/abnd_project_five/README.md

 Once you've decided on the location you'd like to show off, you'll want to build the structure of your app. Уou'll make multiple screens, each containing a list.
 You will use a ViewPager plus TabLayout (or Navigation Drawer) combined with Fragments to move between screens.

+My notes:
+Welcome to the capital of Latvia - Riga!
+Tested (live) on Samsung Galaxy S4 mini (hence the minimum target API 19) and (emulator) Nexus 5X (API 27).
+The most challenging thing for me was creating loops for populating Array Lists and arrays with drawables ID's.
+The last one was especially tricky.

 PROJECT SPECIFICATION

 Layout